Guide to Salinity Testing in Food Production

 Over 70% of dietary sodium comes from eating packaged and prepared foods.
 Have you ever wondered why or how food manufacturers measure the amount of salt in their products?

-Salinity testing plays an essential role in food production.
-Learn what goes into this process and how to use refractometers for testing salt concentration in foods and beverages.
+Salinity testing food production plays an essential role in ensuring product quality and consumer health.
+Learn what goes into this process and how to use refractometers for testing salt content measurement food applications in foods and beverages.

 Why Is Salinity Testing Important in Food Production?